Bathtub Bliss and Healing

 Oils

-Ancient Greece and Egypt is an often referred to as a blueprint for the ultimate bathing experience and has culturally influenced the health, wellness and spa industry as well as bathroom interiors on a global scale.
-Bathing signified a level of holistic cleanliness and refinement that gave Egyptian Royalty such as Cleopatra and Nefertiti their timeless appeal.
-It’s thought that the Egyptians were the first civilisation to slather their skin and hair with opulent, fragrant oils bathe in mineral salts and it’s no wonder that their legacy of beauty rituals – which influenced Ancient Rome lives on.
+Ancient Greece and Egypt is often referred to as the blueprint for a luxury bathing experience and has culturally and professionally influenced the health, wellness and spa industry as well as bathroom interiors on a global scale.
+Bathing signified a level of holistic cleanliness and refinement that Egyptian royalty Queen Cleopatra and Queen Nefertiti used for their beauty and spiritual practices and added to their timeless appeal.
+It’s documented that the Egyptians were the first civilisation to slather their skin and hair with opulent, fragrant oils and bathe in milk and mineral salts and it’s no wonder that their legacy of beauty rituals – which is said to have influenced Ancient Rome, lives on.

 Oils have moisturising properties that are great for dry and sensitive skin.
-And for oily and spot prone skin it’s always been touted by the skincare industry to avoid use oils particularly for facial skin care.
-This advice should be taken with an individual perspective as opposed to the applies to everyone approach, as scientific backed evidence along with technology continues to grow and get more sophisticated, which helps with research into what’s ideal to soothe and hydrate the skin.
+And for oily and spot prone skin, it’s always been proclaimed by the skincare industry to avoid use of oils - particularly for facial skin care as oil clogs pores.
+This advice, while not entirely incorrect - should be taken from an individual perspective and research.
+Everyone’s skin is different and a lightweight, natural ingredient based oil can be benefical to all skin types for face and body.
+Scientific backed evidence along with technology continues to grow and get more sophisticated, which helps with investigations into what’s ideal to soothe and hydrate the skin.

 Salts